Computer Science for CONTINUOUS Data

 This complements earlier investigation of ordinary but non-linear differential equations.

 Previous works [doi:10.1137/S0097539794263452] and [doi:10.1145/2189778.2189780] have generalized classical polynomials to higher types, such as operators in analysis, in terms of so-called second-order polynomials.
+The degree subclassifies ordinary polynomial growth into linear, quadratic, cubic etc.

 · In order to similarly classify second-order polynomials, [arXiv:2305.03439] defines their degree to be an 'arctic' first-order polynomial (namely a term/expression over variable D and operations + and × and max).
 This degree turns out to transform as nicely under (now two kinds of) polynomial composition as the ordinary one.
 We also establish a normal form and semantic uniqueness for second-order polynomials.
 Then we define the degree of a third-order polynomial to be an arctic second-order polynomial, and establish its transformation under three kinds of composition.